-The stock assessment model of Plaganyi et al. (2015) is used as the operating model (Appendix 2), and hence assumed to represent reality in terms of the underlying lobster population dynamics.
-A number of additional sensitivity tests will be run to capture some of the key uncertainties.
-A spatial operating model has also previously been developed as part of the MSE project (Plagányi et al. 2012; Plagányi et al. 2013), but updating this model for use here wasn't possible given the tight timelines, and the amount of work needed to spatially disaggregate all the data in order to update the model.
+The stock assessment model of Plaganyi et al. (2015) is used as the operating model OM (Appendix 1), and hence assumed to represent reality in terms of the underlying lobster population dynamics.
+A number of additional sensitivity tests will be run to capture some of the key uncertainties, and as described below a

+Reference Set is used rather than a single model.
+A spatial operating model has also previously been developed as part of the MSE project (Plagányi et al. 2012; Plaganyi et al. 2013), but updating this model for use here wasn't possible given the tight timelines, and the amount of work needed to spatially disaggregate all the data in order to update the model.
 The latter model could usefully be applied in future to test sensitivity to an alternative structural representation.